cklim83/launch_school/notes/04_ls170_171/04_physical_layer.md

 ```

 ## Bandwidth
 Bandwidth **varies across the network**.
-Capacity is much higher at the core
+Capacity is much **higher at the core
-network then at the last mile (endpoint that connect to hom or office buildings).
+network then at the last mile** (endpoint that connects to home or office
-The bandwidth of a connection is the lowest amount at a particular point which
+buildings).
+The bandwidth of a connection is the lowest amount at a particular
-is called as a bandwidth bottleneck.
+point which is called as a bandwidth bottleneck.

 ## Limitations of Physical Network
 **Low bandwidth** can be an issue when dealing with large volume of data but